RMI-PACTA/docker/pacta/README.md

 # Description

-The Dockerfile in this directory creates an image containing a freshly cloned copies of PACTA_analysis and all the repositories it depends on.
+The Dockerfile in this directory creates an image containing a freshly cloned copy of PACTA_analysis and all the repositories it depends on.

 The tree of the docker container looks like this: